Sambrax/SHML/README.md

 ![ScreenShot](https://raw.githubusercontent.com/Renexo-git/SHML/master/04.png)

+---

+- Your shell functions must be declared or included in the file: **/usr/share/shml/library.sh**

-### Place the index.shml file in the public directory of the web server.
+- Place the index.shml file in the public directory of the web server.

+---

 **index.shml**